 Darker roasting coffee changes the characteristics, so you lose some of the more delicate flavours which are replaced with more powerful flavours.
 Dark roast coffees often have rich chocolate undertones and a smoky character to them.
 In addition, the darker the roast, the coffee will have less acidity and become smoother and contain slightly less caffeine.
 If this sounds more up your street, Boggle Hole is the one for you!

 In a word, yes.
-Darker Roasted coffees definitely have more dominant flavours compared to lighter roasts.
+Darker roasted coffees definitely have more dominant flavours compared to lighter roasts.
 They also have a strong aftertaste and a heavier body.
-In addition, the darker the roast, the smoother the coffee will be and as well as containing slightly less caffeine.
+In addition, the darker the roast, the smoother the coffee will be, as well as also containing slightly less caffeine.

 As a general rule, darker roasted coffees do tend to be stronger but it can depend on the bean.

-How to make Dark roast coffee taste better?
+How do you make dark roast coffee taste better?

 How you drink your coffee is a personal thing and there isn’t a right or wrong answer.
 We would recommend a darker roast for people who like a smooth and strong coffee.